-A Suitable Buoy: A Guide to Private Buoys in Canada
+A Suitable Buoy: A Guide to Private Navigation Buoys in Canada

 Got a pesky shoal?
 Water too shallow?
 Your association wants to mark an unofficial channel?
 Steel drums, barrels and plastic bleach jugs don’t cut it!